 Mr. Quqqiaq: Thank you, Mr. Speaker.
-Currently the mental health office in the community if Kugaaruk is located in the health centre.
-It is located right in front of the door way so that anyone coming in and out, as well as all the medical patients waiting for their appointments, can see who is going to visit the mental health worker.
+Currently the mental health office in the community of Kugaaruk is located in the health centre.
+It is located right in front of the doorway so that anyone coming in and out as well as all the medical patients waiting for their appointments can see who is going to visit the mental health worker.

-For clarification, Mr. Speaker, can the minister describe how his department takes privacy and confidentiality issues into consideration when choosing the office location for mental health workers?
+For clarification, can the minister describe how his department takes privacy and confidentiality issues into consideration when choosing the office location for mental health workers?
 Thank you, Mr. Speaker.